sahanjournal/audience-insight-assistant/README.md

 Data source (GPT knowledge):
 -
-We fed the GPT with Sahan's audience demographic report from [Resonate](https://www.resonate.com/), a pixel tracker that includes information about Sahan Journal readers' traits and behaviors.
-Specifically, indexes that tell us about how Sahan's audience is over-/under-indexing compared to overall Minnesota online users.
+We fed the GPT with Sahan's audience demographic report from [Resonate](https://www.resonate.com/), a pixel-tracking tool that includes information about Sahan Journal readers' traits and behaviors.
+Specifically, index figures that tell us about how Sahan's audience is over-/under-indexing compared to overall Minnesota online users.

 Here's a snapshot of this data: